 Chafetz, known for his ability to engage audiences, is increasingly in demand with orchestras nationwide.
 His guest conducting appearances include The Buffalo Philharmonic, Chicago Symphony, Detroit Symphony, Florida Orchestra, Honolulu Symphony, Louisiana Philharmonic, Louisville Orchestra and Toronto Symphony, among others.

 His work also includes collaborations with a variety of classical and pop artists, among them George Benson, Regina Carter, Natalie Cole, Jean Phillipe Collard, Marvin Hamlisch, Thomas Hampson, Jason Scott Lee, Randy Newman, Jon Kimura Parker, Bernadette Peters, Preservation Hall Jazz Band and Chee Yun.

 A graduate of the Eastman School of Music and the University of Cincinnati-College Conservatory of Music, Chafetz was principal timpanist of the Honolulu Symphony for 20 years and served as music director of the Maui Symphony and Maui Pops Orchestra from 1999-2009 before joining the MSO.

 Well-known for its ventures into new technologies, the MSO has been doing national radio broadcasts for more than 30 years.
 In 2005, the MSO became the first orchestra in the country to offer their live recordings for download through online music stores.

 Lawrence University, "Milwaukee Symphony Orchestra Salutes Russian Composers in Lawrence Artist Series Concert" (2011).
 Press Releases.
-Paper 447.
+447.